Som-Energia/scriptlauncher/README.md

 # scriptlauncher

-Flask app to launch scripts in a server
+Flask app to launch scripts in a server.

 ## Development Setup